 About Wild Turkeys

-When Europeans first settled in Massachusetts, wild turkeys were plentiful throughout the state.
+When Europeans first settled in Massachusetts, Wild Turkeys were plentiful throughout the state.
 With an increasing population, however, over-hunting occurred and forests were gradually cut down for farmland, thus eliminating the turkey’s habitat.
-In 1851, the last wild turkey in Massachusetts was killed on Mount Tom.

 Adults feed largely on plant material, including nuts, berries, grains, seeds, grass, roots, and bulbs, but they will also supplement their diet with small invertebrates.
 The young feed mainly on insects.